 Madeleine Milburn said: “I am so thrilled for Nikki that WAHALA has landed with the brilliant Firebird Pictures!
 They have such a unique creative vision for the project and such big ambitions, I know they will make a phenomenal adaptation!”

-TV Rights were acquired by Firebird co-founder Craig Holleworth from ICM literary agent Josie Freedom on behalf of Hannah Ladds at the Madeleine Milburn Literary, TV & Film Agency.
+TV Rights were acquired by Firebird co-founder Craig Holleworth from ICM literary agent Josie Freedman on behalf of Hannah Ladds at the Madeleine Milburn Literary, TV & Film Agency.